adcentury/react-mobile-picker/README.md

 # React Mobile Picker

-## 🚧 This fork of React Mobile Picker updates the package to use the latest versions of React, Babel, and Webpack.
+# 🚧 This fork of React Mobile Picker updates the package to use the latest versions of React, Babel, and Webpack.

+## Included Changes

+- Updated dependencies for React 17.0.2+ compatibility.
+- Updated to use Webpack 5.
+- Updated to use Babel 8.
+- Replaced express server in the examples with static webpack serve.

 ---